Homesteading is very trendy and hip right now. It means so many things to many different people.

 Chickens are usually the first animals purchased in homesteading.

 They do not require much space.
 There produce high quality eggs and later meat.
 They are easy to look after and they eat almost anything!
-You can move their chicken cop around different parts of your land to improve soil fertility over your acreage with their scratching and dunging.
+You can even build your own chicken coop.
+You can move the coop around different parts of your land to improve soil fertility over your acreage with their scratching and dunging.

 Just a dozen hens should give you enough eggs for a small family with a few to occasionally sell or give away in summertime.